webpack-contrib/css-loader/README.md

 ### `exportType`

-Type: `'javascript' | 'css-style-sheet'`
+Type: `'array' | 'css-style-sheet'`
-Default: `javascript`
+Default: `array`

-Allows exporting styles as javascript array with modules or [constructable stylesheet](https://developers.google.com/web/updates/2019/02/constructable-stylesheets) (i.e. [`CSSStyleSheet`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet)).
+Allows exporting styles as array with modules or [constructable stylesheet](https://developers.google.com/web/updates/2019/02/constructable-stylesheets) (i.e. [`CSSStyleSheet`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet)).
-Default value is `javascript`, i.e. loader exports array of modules with specific API which is used in `style-loader` or other.
+Default value is `array`, i.e. loader exports array of modules with specific API which is used in `style-loader` or other.

 **webpack.config.js**